AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-config-fixture.md

 title: Configuration fixture annotation
 ---

-To set Magento configuration values for individual tests and revert them after the test execution, use the `@magentoConfigFixture` annotation.
+To set configuration values for individual tests and revert them after the test execution, use the `@magentoConfigFixture` annotation.

 ## Format